nanoframework/nanoframework.github.io/content/architecture/simplifications-and-trade-offs.md

 ## String.Format and numeric.ToString Functions

-nanoFramework supports a subset of the [Standard numeric format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) (D/F/G/N/X) and [Composite formatting](https://docs.microsoft.com/en-us/dotnet/standard/base-types/composite-formatting) (left and right alignment).
+.Net **nanoFramework** supports a subset of the [Standard numeric format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings) (D/F/G/N/X) and [Composite formatting](https://docs.microsoft.com/en-us/dotnet/standard/base-types/composite-formatting) (left and right alignment).
 It does NOT support any of the [Custom numeric format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-numeric-format-strings).
 Strings in **nanoFramework** are all constrained to UTF-8, so there are limits to the characters that can be displayed.
 The following format specifiers are supported:

 | Specifier | Examples |